MylesJP/canonical-openstack-docs/ci/README.md

+---
+orphan: true
+---

 # Documentation Testing Framework

 ## Purpose

-The goal is to ensure that every command shown in our documentation actually works.
+The goal is to ensure that every command shown in our documentation matches the software.
 Each tutorial or how-to snippet contains **both display and execution blocks**:

 - `[docs-view:<name>]` — what appears in the rendered documentation (human-readable example)